yakir12/Associations.jl/README.md

 1. Install [Julia](https://julialang.org/downloads/) -> you should be able to launch it (some icon on the Desktop or some such)
 2. Start Julia -> a Julia-terminal popped up
-3. Copy: `Pkg.clone("git://github.com/yakir12/Associations.jl.git")` and paste it in the newly opened Julia-terminal, press Enter
+3. Copy: `Pkg.clone("git://github.com/yakir12/Associations.jl.git") && Pkg.build("Associations")` and paste it in the newly opened Julia-terminal, press Enter
-4. Copy: `Pkg.build("Associations")` and paste it in the Julia-terminal, press Enter
-5. To test the package (not necessary), copy: `Pkg.test("Associations")` and paste it in the Julia-terminal, press enter
+4. To test the package (not necessary), copy: `Pkg.test("Associations")` and paste it in the Julia-terminal, press enter
-6. You can close the Julia-terminal after it's done running
+5. You can close the Julia-terminal after it's done running

 To start the program, open a Julia-terminal, and paste:
 ```julia